yossef-elmahdy/Smart-Home-Demo/README.md

 # Smart Home Project
 A smart home is an undergraduate project made for "Sensors" course, was taught by Dr.Eman El-Gendy 2019, computer engineering major.
-It was made using `Arduino` Uno.
+It was made using `Arduino Uno`.

 Note:
 1. You need download [Arduino IDE](https://www.arduino.cc/en/software) to be able to use the code.